A Beginner’s Guide To Using Smartphones For Seniors

 Easy-to-use apps help you stay connected, healthy, and entertained, so choose what you feel comfortable with, such as:

-• Health: Medisafe for pill reminders, Fitbit app to track your fitness activities.
+• You can use the Medisafe for pill reminders or the Fitbit app to track your fitness activities.

-• Entertainment: News apps, YouTube, games with large buttons
+• News apps, YouTube, and games with large buttons for entertainment.

 Troubleshooting Common Issues.